sachin12000/calendar-app/README.md

 ### Deploy Firebase Hosting
 - The front-end of the app is hosted in Firebase Hosting.
 - Build the production build by running the command `npm run build:prod`
-- Copy the resulting files from *build-prod* to *./src/server/public*
+- The production build will be placed in the directory *build-prod*
 - Run the command `npm run deploy:hosting`
+- This command will deploy the files from *build-prod* (except README.md) to Firebase Hosting.
 ### Deploy Firestore rules
 - Note: Only deploy Firestore rules if they were modified.
 - The security rules for the Firestore are stored in *./src/server/firestore.rules*